srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Developed python code to be able to connect with Firebase DB and fetch results accordingly

+###### Madhupriya Gundeti
+python code was built and connected to the firebase and obtain the successful results.